 Motivation by rightness de re is ubiquitous and unproblematic. (from 3, 6)

-I defended premise 1 in section 1.
-I defended premise 2 in section 2.
-And premise 3 is partially an easily-confirmed empirical claim (continued deliberation is ubiquitous) and partially a moral claim whose denial would have drastic consequences for our evaluation of very many ordinary people very much of the time (continued deliberation is unproblematic).
+I defended premise 1 in Section 2; I defended premise 2 in Section 3; and premise 3 is partially an easily confirmed empirical claim (continued deliberation is ubiquitous) and partially a moral claim whose denial would have drastic consequences for our evaluation of very many ordinary people very much of the time (continued deliberation is unproblematic).
 So, if premise 4 is also true, then it looks as though motivation by rightness de re is indeed ubiquitous and unproblematic.
 As well as being interesting in and of itself, this result would trigger the trilemma for critics of motivation by rightness de dicto.

-So, is premise 4 true?
+Is premise 4 true?
 I think it might well be.
 The motivations that drive continued deliberation—motivations to strike the right balance between everything that matters at stake—are good candidates for being motivations whose object is that the agent acts rightly but that represent acting rightly under another description.
 After all, many ordinary deliberators conceive of their aim in non-moral or not-obviously-moral terms.
-The description “under which” they are motivated is given by these terms: juggling everything or acting in a way that reflects what really matters or not being an asshole or whatever.
+The description “under which” they are motivated is given by these terms: juggling everything or acting in a way that reflects what really matters, or not being an asshole, or whatever.
 All that remains to be seen, then, is whether these thoughts in fact refer to acting rightly.

 This is a question in moral metasemantics; the question is about what it takes for the property of moral rightness to be referred to by someone’s mental state.
 And moral metasemantics is a relatively young field.
-So my conclusions in this section are tentative.
+So, my conclusions in this section are tentative.
 But I am hopeful.
 That is because of the focus, within this field, on the contribution to reference made by moral judgments’ conceptual role.
-Moral judgments have a kind of priority in deliberation about what we should do all-things-considered and in evaluation of our own and others’ actions, and they have a close tie to the reactive sentiments.
+Judgments about what is morally right have a kind of priority in deliberation about what we should do all-things-considered and in evaluation of our own and others’ actions, and they have a close tie to the reactive sentiments.
 And many moral metasemanticists think that this conceptual role plays a central role in securing referents for the terms in which our moral judgments are cast.
 This, we think, must be the case in order to explain why agents in different communities manage to co-refer, and thus to substantively disagree rather than talking past one another, despite enormous variation in their external environments and their first-order moral beliefs.
-What explains why they disagree, the story goes, is that their judgements cast in moral terms play the same role within their cognitive architecture.
+What explains why they disagree, the story goes, is that their judgments cast in moral terms play the same role within their cognitive architecture.
 In short: our terms count as referring to moral stuff in virtue of what we do with them.
-So, if your judgments cast in a term t a certain characteristic kind of priority in deliberation and evaluation and a certain characteristic tie to the reactive sentiments, then your term t plays the conceptual role of my term “right”, and may thereby get to refer to rightness.
+So, if your judgments cast in a term t have a certain characteristic kind of priority in deliberation and evaluation and a certain characteristic tie to the reactive sentiments, then your term t plays the conceptual role of my term “right”, and may thereby get to refer to rightness.